eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

 making builds reproducible, but manifest files are a _product_ of dependency resolution, not an input to it.

-The dependency resolution problem is solved, in wildly different ways, by different package managers:
+The dependency resolution problem is solved, in wildly different ways, by different package managers.

-1. TODO

 There exists a simple and satisfactory solution that involves translating the problem into logic, applying a [SAT solver][sat] (a mature, well-understood piece of technology), and translating the solution back to the original problem domain.
 This approach is correct, it is free of ad-hockery, _and_ it benefits